lilhumanoid/HeatandHealth_EDA/README.md

 | 75%          | 120
 | Max          | 400

 Skewness = 1.9
 Kurtosis = 3.4

-_See "Per_Capita_Worker_Deaths_Analysis.xlsx" for descriptives statistics on each of the above states._

 ### Comparing the 22 states that reported all three years + Georgia, 2018-2020: